elastic/elasticsearch/docs/internal/DistributedArchitectureGuide.md

 [ActionRequest#getShouldStoreResult]:https://github.com/elastic/elasticsearch/blob/b633fe1ccb67f7dbf460cdc087eb60ae212a472a/server/src/main/java/org/elasticsearch/action/ActionRequest.java#L32
 [TaskResultStoringActionListener]:https://github.com/elastic/elasticsearch/blob/b633fe1ccb67f7dbf460cdc087eb60ae212a472a/server/src/main/java/org/elasticsearch/action/support/TransportAction.java#L149

 A list of tasks currently running in a cluster can be requested via the [Task management API], or the [cat task management API].
-The former returns each task represented using the [TaskResult] DTO, the latter returning a more compact [CAT] representation.
+The former returns each task represented using [TaskResult], the latter returning a more compact [CAT] representation.

 Some [ActionRequest]s allow the results of the actions they spawn to be stored upon completion for later retrieval.
 If [ActionRequest#getShouldStoreResult] returns true, a [TaskResultStoringActionListener] will be inserted into the chain of response listeners.
 [TaskResultStoringActionListener] serializes the [TaskResult] of the [TransportAction] and persists it in the `.tasks` index using the [TaskResultsService].

 The [Task management API] also exposes an endpoint where a task ID can be specified, this form of the API will return currently running tasks, or completed tasks whose results were persisted.
-Note that although we use the [TaskResult] DTO to return task information from all the JSON APIs, the `error` or `response` fields will only ever be populated for stored tasks that are already completed.
+Note that although we use [TaskResult] to return task information from all the JSON APIs, the `error` or `response` fields will only ever be populated for stored tasks that are already completed.

 ### Persistent Tasks